Definition: Defining the Meaning of Snoring

 Sleep Patterns - Going to bed at the same time and getting 7 or 8 hours of sleep will help keep your snoring in check.
 When your sleep pattern is interrupted your breathing will become unbalanced which can cause snoring.
 Noises from your bed partner or other things will also cause unbalanced breathing and snoring.
 Try to make your sleeping area as quiet as possible.
 Sometimes soothing sounds or white noises from a recording will help mask other disturbing sounds.

-Facts: Stop Snoring Remedies &
+Quick Facts: Stop Snoring Remedies &

 - If you're overweight, lose weight.